dotnet/docs/docs/csharp/tour-of-csharp/types-and-variables.md

 [!code-csharp[Boxing](../../../samples/snippets/csharp/tour/types-and-variables/Program.cs#L1-L10)]

-When a value of a value type is assigned to an `object` reference, an `object` instance is allocated to hold the value .
-The `object` instance is called a box, and the value is copied into that box.
+When a value of a value type is assigned to an `object` reference, a "box" is allocated to hold the value.
+That box is an instance of a reference type, and the value is copied into that box.
 Conversely, when an `object` reference is cast to a value type, a check is made that the referenced `object` is a box of the correct value type.
 If the check succeeds, the value in the box is copied to the value type.

 C#’s unified type system effectively means that value types are treated as `object` references "on demand."
 Because of the unification, general-purpose libraries that use type `object` can be used with all types that derive from `object`, including both reference types and value types.